 Located just north of the city, the Torrey Pines State Natural Reserve is one of California’s largest and best-preserved coastal parklands.
 This stunning natural wildland features miles of undisturbed beaches, challenging hikes and a well-equipped nature center.
 Torrey Pines is also home to numerous endangered and protected species, including the eponymous Torrey Pine, making it a good choice for teams that value the outdoors.

 Over the last two decades, San Diego has grown into one of America’s preeminent beer cities.
 These days, dozens of breweries dot the city.
-Pick one near your location for a fun way to cap off a day of team building, or take the group out on a guided microbrewery tour.
+Pick one near your location for a fun San Diego corporate team building outing, or take the group out on a guided microbrewery tour.
 Either way, you’re sure to enjoy some of the best brews this side of the Mississippi.

 19. Stop by the Embarcadero